 By law, employers are required to disburse a minimum of 4% of the salary as vacation allowance.
-SSMU offers 6% of your gross salary equivalent to three (3) weeks of vacation.
-As compensation for the vacation allowance, you will receive the vacation allowance as 'regular pay' for the three weeks of vacation taken instead and this allowance is paid every second week along with your regular salary.
+SSMU offers 6% instead and this allowance is paid every second week along with your regular salary.

 The SSMU will maintain, at its expense, directors and officers liability insurance coverage applicable to the Executive.